-Women who suffer from migraines will also be glad to learn that controlling these same issues of fluctuating hormones, stress and blood sugar due to insulin resistance will reduce their migraine frequency and intensity as well.
+Women who suffer from hormonal migraines will also be glad to learn that controlling these same issues of fluctuating hormones, stress, and blood sugar due to insulin resistance will reduce their migraine frequency and intensity as well.

 Why does this weight gain occur when hormones fluctuate and stress and blood sugar are poorly controlled?

-Some women can start experiencing the symptoms of early menopause (perimenopause) as soon as their mid 30’s.
-The hormonal fluctuations of perimenopuase and the few years after menopause (one full year with no period) can strongly influence your metabolism, appetite and increase your storage of fat.
+Some women can start experiencing the symptoms of early menopause (perimenopause) as soon as they reach mid 30’s.
+The hormonal fluctuations of perimenopause and the few years after menopause (one full year with no period) can strongly influence your metabolism, appetite, and increase your storage of fat.